dream-hunter/bittrex-bot/README.md

   To get more information about data analysis you can read MarketAnalysis.pm file (reading assumes relevant knowledge in pearl programming)
 4. If analysis allows buying - bot will buy order.

-Bot not going buy everything.
+Bot not going to buy everything.
 It can wait quite long time before buy something.
 Same with sales.
 Setting **nextsellorder** option not means selling for exactly this price.
 If price grows up, bot will wait until it stops so basically bot proably will sell order for better price, but never cheaper than you configured (except stoploss occasion).

 # Updates